 For students and enthusiasts of the vast discipline of organic chemistry, this channel is an invaluable resource.
 It explains complicated reaction mechanisms and crucial concepts of organic chemistry in a simple manner using quality tutorials, step-by-step mechanisms, and richly detailed explanations of each and every step.

 This channel presents well-researched and authentic chemistry content in the form of engaging animation videos.
 The material is regularly updated and covers a wide range of topics, which have been arranged sequentially.
 As of now, the channel covers the basics of chemistry for school-level courses and competitive examinations.
+Please note that this channel has content in both Hindi and English, and is focused entirely on Indian exams.

 Frequently Asked Questions